gremlokk/Batch-Image-Converter/README.md

 # Batch-Image-Converter

+The application converts a batch of images into .jpg, .tif, .png, and more by providing a user friendly GUI.

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 The the python program can be executed in a Linux terminal by navigating to the directory that contains image_converter.py.
 Do the following once in the directory that contains image_converter.py:

 	1. Run shell: ./image_converter.py
 		- if you do not have permission to run shell please do chmod u+x image_converter.py

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites